sahq-azhar/MATLAB-Image_Processing/README.md

 % print h1
 save ('h1.txt','h1','-ascii')
 ```
-This code retrieves values from the GUI Slider and passes them to the corresponding HSV values in the link.m file.
+This code retrieves values from the GUI Slider and passes them to the corresponding HSV values in the link.m file. <br>
-save function saves the value of the slider in a .txt file that can be called in the other .m file
+save function saves the value of the slider in a .txt file that can be called in the other .m file <br>
 This function is slow and time-consuming; any alternative would be greatly appreciated.